Welcome to Henderson, Texas

 Day Trips from Henderson Texas

-While visiting Henderson and the Tyler area, you may want to take other interesting day trips in several directions:
+While visiting Henderson and the Rusk County area, you may want to take other interesting day trips in several directions:

 - Kilgore - home of the East Texas Oil Museum and Kilgore College